Women – Could Your Sex Drive use a Tune-Up?

 Our pharmacists receive numerous information requests each week from women, asking if there is something that we make that can help improve their sex drive (libido).

+We have multiple options including testosterone and a combination product, called “Scream Cream”, that we’ve been compounding for years to help with such conditions.
 Underlying medical conditions, certain medications, or emotional issues may cause a decrease in libido and sexual response.
-However, assuming that all of those potential contributory factors have been ruled out, we have had great success working with physicians and recommending a compounded clitoral cream containing a low-dose of natural (100% bio-identical) testosterone.
-We have hundreds of women clients using low-dose testosterone who can attest to how it has dramatically improved their libido, and improve their ability to achieve orgasm.
+However, assuming that all of those potential contributory factors have been ruled out, we have had great success working with physicians and recommending a compounded clitoral cream containing a low-dose of natural (100% bio-identical) testosterone and other ingredients.